 - Input validation.
 Use a standard input validation mechanism to validate all input data for length, type, syntax, and business rules before accepting the data to be displayed or stored.
 Use an "accept known good" validation strategy.
 Reject invalid input rather than attempting to sanitize potentially hostile data.
 Do not forget that error messages might also include invalid data - Use strongly typed parameterized query APIs with placeholder substitution markers, even when calling stored procedures - Enforce least privilege when connecting to databases and other backend systems - Avoid detailed error messages that are useful to an attacker - Use stored procedures since they are generally safe from SQL Injection.
-However, be careful as they can be injectable (such as via the use of exec() or concatenating arguments within the stored procedure) - Do not use dynamic query interfaces (such as executeQuery() or similar) - Do not use simple escaping functions, use PreparedStatement instead - When using simple escape mechanisms, note that simple escaping functions cannot escape table names!
+However, be careful as they can be injectable (such as via the use of exec() or concatenating arguments within the stored procedure) - Do not use dynamic query interfaces (such as mysql_query() or similar) - Do not use simple escaping functions, such as PHP's addslashes() or character replacement functions like str_replace("'", "''").
+These are weak and have been successfully exploited by attackers.
+For PHP, use mysql_real_escape_string() if using MySQL, or preferably use PDO which does not require escaping - When using simple escape mechanisms, note that simple escaping functions cannot escape table names!
 Table names must be legal SQL, and thus are completely unsuitable for user supplied input - Watch out for canonicalization errors.
 Inputs must be decoded and canonicalized to the application's current internal representation before being validated.
 Make sure that your application does not decode the same input twice.
 Such errors could be used to bypass whitelist schemes by introducing dangerous inputs after they have been checked